 For further information on how to apply, please refer to the ‘Prospective Students’ page of the Graduate School of Arts and Sciences.
 You will be able to fill out an online application by following the link to the Ph.D. programs.

 Fellowship Information is included in the Grad Handbook.

 - Can I apply for Spring Admission?

 No. there is no Spring Admission for the Ph.D. program.

 No, there is no part-time option for the Ph.D. program.

 - What are the admission requirements?

-An undergraduate degree and the general GRE are required.
+An undergraduate degree is required.
+The GRE is no longer required.
 For students from countries where English is not the primary language, the TOEFL or IELTS might be required – see the International Students page of the GSAS website for details.
 Those who have been accepted have diverse backgrounds and qualifications.
 Please see the GSAS website for additional information about admission requirements.

 - How competitive is the admissions process?